NicoOhler/Notes/Data Science and AI/Knowledge Representation/Vectors as KR.md

 	+ mean value of vector elements = 0

 ### Useful questions for Feature Engineering
-+ What are similar entities?
++ what are similar entities?
-+ Which group does an entity belong to?
++ which group does an entity belong to?
 	+ classification
-+ What are meaningful sub-groups?
++ what are meaningful sub-groups?
 	+ clustering
-+ Is there a correlation between entity characteristics?
++ is there a correlation between entity characteristics?
 	+ correlation
-+ Does a characteristic cause another one?
++ does a characteristic cause another one?
 	+ causation
-+ Is there a more compact representation?
++ is there a more compact representation?
 	+ factor analysis
 	+ Which variables carry most information?